Baby Jogger Summit X3 Review

 Our Analysis and Test Results

-Baby Jogger started with a line of jogging strollers and now primarily creates strollers not suitable for jogging.
-They offer a comprehensive line of full-size strollers for up to two children that are popular with parents and have some easy to use features.
+Baby Jogger started with a line of jogging strollers and now primarily creates some of the best full-size strollers.
+They offer a comprehensive line of full-size strollers for up to two children.
+Their full-size strollers are popular with parents and have some easy-to-use features.
 The Baby Jogger Summit is one of their only jogging strollers.
+They also offer a few car seats.

 Performance Comparison